KBOct/KBOct.github.io/_posts/2019-01-19-binomial-option-pricing-in-python.md

 {% highlight python %}
 %timeit binom_tree_call_put_faster(N=50, T=1, S0=100, sigma=0.2, r=0.06, K=99, call=False, array_out=False)
 {% endhighlight %}

+gives the following average :
 ````
 86.6 µs ± 890 ns per loop (mean ± std. dev. of 7 runs, 10000 loops each)
 ````

-In all of the tests runs I did the second function always ran around $$80$$ times faster than the first one.
+In all of the testruns I did, the second function always ran around $$80$$ times faster than the first one.